-A basic and easy made with Jif peanut butter cookies recipe.
+A small-batch peanut butter recipe made with Jif peanut butter for that old-fashioned taste and look.
 What's a peanut butter cookie without that classic crisscross pattern!
-These cookies are moist with just enough crumbly texture.
-An simple and fabulously easy cookie.
+These crisscross peanut butter cookies are moist with just enough crumbly texture.
+A classic and fabulously easy

-Simple ingredients needed to make old fashioned peanut butter cookies.
+Simple ingredients are needed to make old-fashioned peanut butter cookies.

 Tip: Using a combination of salted softened butter and Jif peanut butter will give you the best like your Mom made taste.
 I'm not being paid to say this, I honestly like this peanut butter for making these peanut butter cookies.

 In a small bowl combine the dry ingredients, and the sugars, and in a separate bowl combine the flour and baking soda.

 In a separate medium-size bowl combine the softened butter and peanut butter and stir with a wooden spoon until smooth.

 Next add the sugars and use a wooden spoon or hand mixer on low to beat until fluffy.
 Next add in the egg and vanilla and mix well using a wooden spoon or hand mixer on low.
 Gradually add in the flour mixture to the peanut butter mixture, and beat just until blended.

 Hand roll dough into equal-sized small balls and arrange on a parchment or Silpat lined baking sheet.
 You want the cookies uniform in size so they cook evenly.
 A cookie scoop works nice to enure a uniform size.